rsocket/rsocket/Protocol.md

 Client side resumption operation starts when the client desires to try to resume and starts a new transport connection.
 The operation then proceeds as the following:

 * Client sends RESUME frame.
 The client MUST NOT send any other frame types until resumption succeeds.
 The RESUME Identification Token MUST be the token used in the original SETUP frame.
 The RESUME Last Received Position field MUST be the last successfully received implied position from the server.
-* Client waits for either a RESUME_OK or ERROR frame from the server.
+* Client waits for either a RESUME_OK or ERROR[CONNECTION_ERROR|REJECTED_RESUME] frame from the server.
-* On receiving an ERROR frame, the client MUST NOT attempt resumption again if the error code was REJECTED_RESUME.
+* On receiving an ERROR[REJECTED_RESUME] frame, the client MUST NOT attempt resumption again.
 * On receiving a RESUME_OK, the client:
     * MUST assume that the next REQUEST, CANCEL, ERROR, and PAYLOAD frames have an implied position commencing from the last implied positions
     * MAY retransmit *all* REQUEST, CANCEL, ERROR, and PAYLOAD frames starting at the RESUME_OK Last Received Position field value from the server.
-    * MAY send an ERROR frame indicating the end of the connection and MUST NOT attempt resumption again
+    * MAY send an ERROR[CONNECTION_ERROR|CONNECTION_CLOSE] frame indicating the end of the connection and MUST NOT attempt resumption again

 Server side resumption operation starts when the client sends a RESUME frame.
 The operation then proceeds as the following:

 * On receiving a RESUME frame, the server:
-    * MUST send an ERROR frame if the server does not support resuming operation.
+    * MUST send an ERROR[REJECTED_RESUME] frame if the server does not support resuming operation.
 This is accomplished by handling the Ignore bit in the RESUME frame.
     * use the RESUME Identification Token field to determine which client the resume pertains to.
 If the client is identified successfully, resumption MAY be continued.
-If not identified, then the server MUST send an ERROR frame.
+If not identified, then the server MUST send an ERROR[REJECTED_RESUME] frame.
     * if successfully identified, then the server MAY send a RESUME_OK and then:
         * MUST assume that the next REQUEST, CANCEL, ERROR, and PAYLOAD frames have an implied position commencing from the last implied positions
         * MAY retransmit *all* REQUEST, CANCEL, ERROR, and PAYLOAD frames starting at the RESUME Last Received Position field value from the client.
-    * if successfully identified, then the server MAY send an ERROR frame if the server can not resume operation given the value of RESUME Last Received Position if the position is not one it deems valid to resume operation from or other extenuating circumstances.
+    * if successfully identified, then the server MAY send an ERROR[REJECTED_RESUME] frame if the server can not resume operation given the value of RESUME Last Received Position if the position is not one it deems valid to resume operation from or other extenuating circumstances.

-A Server that receives a RESUME frame after a SETUP frame, SHOULD send an ERROR.
+A Server that receives a RESUME frame after a SETUP frame, SHOULD send an ERROR[CONNECTION_ERROR].

-A Server that receives a RESUME frame after a previous RESUME frame, SHOULD send an ERROR.
+A Server that receives a RESUME frame after a previous RESUME frame, SHOULD send an ERROR[CONNECTION_ERROR].

-A Server implementation MAY use CONNECTION_ERROR or REJECTED_RESUME as it sees fit for each error condition.

 Leasing semantics are NOT assumed to carry over from previous connections when resuming.
 LEASE semantics MUST be restarted upon a new connection by sending a LEASE frame from the server.